houseofcat/turbocookedrabbit/README.md

  * Golang 1.13.0
  * RabbitMQ Server v3.7.17 (simple localhost)
  * Erlang v22.0 (OTP v10.4)
+ * Streadway/Amqp Latest

-If you see any issues with more advanced setups, I will need an intimate description of the setup.
+Issues with more advanced setups?
+I will need an intimate description of the setup.
 Without it, I more than likely won't be able to resolve it.
 I can accept PRs if you want to test out fixes that resolve things for yourself.

+If you see something syntactically wrong, do speak up!
+I am, relatively speaking, an idiot ^.^.
+I am still new to golang.
+My background is in performant infrastructure development, using C# and the .NET/NetCore ecosystem... so if any `golang wizards` want to provide advice or criticisms, please do!

 I also don't have the kind of free time I used to.
 I apologize in advance but, hey, that's life.
-So keep in mind that I am not paid to do this - this isn't my job, this isn't a corporate sponsorship.
+So keep in mind that I am not paid to do this - this isn't my job, this isn't a corporate sponsorship - suffice to say the golden rule works wonders on me / mind your Ps and Qs.

-Also if you see something syntactically wrong, speak up!
-I am, relatively speaking, an idiot.
-Also, I am still new to the golang ecosystem.
-My background is in infrastructure development, C#, and the .NET/NetCore ecosystem, so if any `golang wizards` want to provide advice, please do.

 ### Basic Performance